-This is radiation fog, it forms in situ.
+This is radiation fog; it forms in situ.
 It is just suspended water droplets forming in the air near the surface, reducing the visibility.
-Other types of fog are available:

 Advection fog - where murk is moved in by a breeze, advecting the suspended water droplets from one place to another.
 Like the sea fret and haar of the east coasts and sea fog along the English Channel.